Olneya: Uses

 The seeds can be eaten by first being roasted.

 Olneya ironwood is very hard and heavy.
 Its density is greater than water and thus sinks; it does not float downstream in washes and must be moved by current motion.

 Due to its considerable hardness, processing desert ironwood is difficult.
 Final treatment of the wood with solutions can also be difficult because of its high density.
 As a result, mass processing of this wood is difficult, and most of its commercial usages are artisanal, such as durable wooden sculptures as well as knife handles.

+Conservation

+Olneya tesota was classified as Near Threatened by the International Union for Conservation of Nature (IUCN) in 2018.
+It is threatened by felling for wood carving and fuel, urbanization causing habitat loss and invasive species such as buffelgrass, which contributes to frequent and intense wildfires in areas where it is established.

 Culture

 Ironwood Forest National Monument in south-central Arizona is named for O. tesota.